rbarrois/xworkflows/doc/internals.rst

         - The ``**kwargs`` used when calling the transition

+    .. method:: __call__

+        This method allows the :class:`~base.TransitionWrapper` to act as a function, performing the whole range of checks and hooks before and after calling the actual :attr:`implementation`.

+    .. method:: is_available()

+        Determines whether the wrapped transition implementation can be called.
+        In details:

+        - it makes sure that the current state of the instance is compatible with the transition;
+        - it calls the :attr:`check` attribute, if defined.

+        :rtype: :class:`bool`

 .. function:: base.noop(instance)

     The 'do-nothing' function called as default implementation of transitions.

-Collecting the :class:`~base.TransitionImplementation`
+Collecting the :class:`~base.ImplementationProperty`
-""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. warning:: This documents private APIs.
 Use at your own risk.

-Building the list of :class:`~base.TransitionImplementation` for a given :class:`WorkflowEnabled`, and generating the missing ones, is a complex job.
+Building the list of :class:`~base.ImplementationProperty` for a given :class:`WorkflowEnabled`, and generating the missing ones, is a complex job.

-.. class:: ImplementationList
+.. class:: base.ImplementationList

     This class performs a few low-level operations on a :class:`WorkflowEnabled` class:

     - Collecting :class:`~base.TransitionWrapper` attributes
-    - Converting them into :class:`~base.TransitionImplementation`
+    - Converting them into :class:`~base.ImplementationProperty`
     - Adding :func:`~base.noop` implementations for remaining :class:`~base.Transition`
-    - Updating the class attributes with those :class:`~base.TransitionImplementation`
+    - Updating the class attributes with those :class:`~base.ImplementationProperty`

     .. attribute:: state_field